Rod Socks Seem Goofy But They Are Important

 No Glove, No Love

 If you like your rod at all, wrap it up.
 Both figuratively and metaphorically.
-Get yourself a couple fishing rod gloves and cover those things up.
+Get yourself a couple of fishing rod gloves and cover those things up.
 You will find that it makes keeping them organized easier and is easier on them as well.

 Be nice to your rod, be careful where you stick it and always wrap it up.
-That way it will serve your for a lifetime.
+That way it will serve you for a lifetime.
 Unless you break it doing stupid things, but then that is your own fault.